splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	ListRolePermissions(role string, resp ...*http.Response) ([]string, error)
 	/*
 		ListRoles - identity service endpoint
-		Get all roles for the given tenant
+		Returns all roles for a given tenant.
 		Parameters:
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	ListRoles(resp ...*http.Response) ([]string, error)
 	/*
 		RemoveGroupMember - identity service endpoint
-		Removes the member from the group
+		Removes the member from a given group.
 		Parameters:
 			group: The group name.
 			member: The member name.